eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_deploy_a_vehicle_app_with_helm.md

    ```

-At this point, the Helm chart and updated scripts are ready to use and folder structure under `deploy/my_vehicle_app` should look like this:
+At this point, the Helm chart is prepared for the next step and the folder structure under `deploy/my_vehicle_app` should look like this:

 ``` bash
 deploy